Business Critical Connectivity

 A Guide to Point of Sale Mobile Connectivity, IoT SIM Cards & Multi-network Systems

 Some Electronic Point of Sale (EPoS) systems are connected to electronic cash registers (ECR) or sophisticated business management systems.
 EPoS systems can enable the complete running of the retail transaction process/system and be configured in a variety of forms or levels of sophistication.
 This can include secure cloud-based systems for extra services such as inventory management or real-time marketing.

 To enable authorisation, billing and data feeds/configuration, most forms of POS and EPoS systems are connected either directly or indirectly to a communications network.
 For example, this can be ubiquitous systems such as mobile networks including 2G/3G/4G/5G (using extra layers of security).
-While stationary or fixed-position payment terminals often rely on wired networks, such as DSL, PSTN, TCP/IP or X.25, they also often utilise secure mobile as a back-up communication method (Fagerberg, 2021).
+While stationary or fixed-position payment terminals often rely of wired networks such as DSL, PSTN, TCP/IP or X.25, they also often utilise secure mobile as a back-up communication method (Fagerberg, 2021).
 Secure mobile is also often used as the primary communication method for fixed devices, as it removes the need and inconvenience of network cabling or the fallibility of a single landline connection (ibid).

 Handheld POS terminals also often rely on short-range wireless connectivity solutions such as Wi-Fi or Bluetooth.
-Increasingly they incorporate mobile GSM to benefit from independence from unique site contexts or unsecured local networks and to provide maximum range flexibility (ibid).
+Increasingly they incorporate mobile GSM to benefit from independence from unique site contexts or unsecure local networks and to provide maximum range flexibility (ibid).

 SoftPOS systems are where a phone or tablet can be converted through a secure app to become a highly flexible mPoS terminal.
 The phone or tablet, however, must have Near Field Communication (NFC) functionality in-built, to permit user/issuers cards to be tapped directly on the phone/tablet.
 This removes the need for an intermediary bespoke MPoS device, which can help to reduce third-party integration problems.
 Some view this as a long-term replacement to some forms of mPoS devices and in certain types of use cases.

 It is important to remember that for security and privacy, NFC communications are used for the communication between the issuer card and the accepting device in contactless settings.
 This means that communications are limited to a few centimetres and restricts the possibility of mis-payment.